NeoHW/tp/docs/DeveloperGuide.md

 * Upon successful validation, it creates an `AddEventsCommand` instance.

-Step 3: The use executes `deletee 1 e/1` to delete the Event as the event is over.
+Step 3: The user executes `deletee 1 e/1` to delete the Event as the event is over.

 * Upon successful validation,  an `DeleteEventCommand` instance is created.